Music Conservatory Of Westchester

 How does Music Conservatory Of Westchester spend its money?

 Music Conservatory Of Westchester directs 75% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 10%.
+This exceeds the 65% industry benchmark.

 Are donations to Music Conservatory Of Westchester tax-deductible?